awsdocs/amazon-eks-user-guide/doc_source/security-iam-awsmanpol.md

 ## AWS managed policy: AmazonEKSServiceRolePolicy<a name="security-iam-awsmanpol-AmazonEKSServiceRolePolicy"></a>

 You can't attach `AmazonEKSServiceRolePolicy` to your IAM entities\.
 This policy is attached to a service\-linked role that allows Amazon EKS to perform actions on your behalf\.
-For more information, see [Service\-Linked Role Permissions for Amazon EKS](using-service-linked-roles-eks.md#service-linked-role-permissions-eks)\.
+For more information, see [Service\-linked role permissions for Amazon EKS](using-service-linked-roles-eks.md#service-linked-role-permissions-eks)\.
 When you create a cluster using an IAM principal that has the `iam:CreateServiceLinkedRole` permission, the [AWSServiceRoleforAmazonEKS](using-service-linked-roles-eks.md#service-linked-role-permissions-eks) service\-linked role is automatically created for you and this policy is attached to it\.

 This policy allows the service\-linked role to call AWS services on your behalf\.